-The Asian Pacific American Institute for Congressional Studies (APAICS) is now accepting applications for its 2014-2015 Congressional Fellowship Program.
+The Asian Pacific American Institute for Congressional Studies (APAICS) is currently NOT accepting applications for its 2014-2015 Congressional Fellowship Program.
 See below for more details.

 APAICS is a non-partisan, non-profit educational organization dedicated to promoting Asian American and Pacific Islander (AAPI) participation and representation at all levels of the political process, from community service to elected office.

 The APAICS Fellowship program offers full-time legislative and public policy fellowships in Washington, D.C, providing exceptional graduates and young professionals with an opportunity to work on policy issues as staff members of a congressional office.
 The program aims to build leadership skills, encourage political civic engagement, and foster a strong interest in public service careers.

 APAICS is currently encouraging applicants for a new 1 year 2014-2015 Fellowship who are interested in a concentration in Financial Services.
 If you are interested in this, please follow our regular application process below, and indicate this under the “Placement Preference” section.
 If you select this preference, you will still be considered for our regular 9-month Fellowship.
 If you have already submitted your application, please email firstname.lastname@example.org with your full name indicating your desire to be considered.